Prideland-Okoi/pre-program-tasks/README.md

 - Input validation is implemented to handle invalid input (e.g., non-numeric values).

-- The program will continue running until the user chooses to exit.
+- The program will continue running until the user chooses `q` to exit.

 ### File